States submit vaccine orders as coronavirus death toll grows

 The state’s top health official, Dr. Rachel Levine, said Thursday that 85% of the state’s intensive care beds were occupied and modeling shows they’ll be full this month.
 Meanwhile, nurses in the Philadelphia area said the overwhelming number of COVID-19 patients was affecting the quality of care they can provide.

-“I see that as a significant concern that we need to work to avoid,” Levine said.
-“I hear from physicians and from hospital leadership all the time about how strained the hospitals are.”
+“I hear from physicians and from hospital leadership all the time about how strained the hospitals are,” Levine said.

-Officials also expressed concern that Americans will let down their guard once states begin administering vaccines.
+Officials also are concerned that Americans will let down their guard once states begin administering vaccines.

 It will take weeks to months before many of the nation's most vulnerable residents can be immunized, White House coronavirus response co-ordinator Dr. Deborah Birx said Thursday.
-Until then, she said, Americans must not hold indoor gatherings with outsiders or take off their masks at any time when they’re outdoors — and continue to keep their distance from others and wash their hands.
+Until then, Americans should not hold indoor gatherings with people they don't live with or take off their masks when they’re outdoors, and should continue to keep their distance from others and wash their hands, she said.

 Nationwide, the coronavirus is blamed for almost 277,000 deaths and 14 million confirmed infections.

+“2020 has taught us to plan for what you can and then expect something to happen that you never dreamed would happen,” Dr. Michelle Fiscus, medical director of the Tennessee Department of Health’s immunization program, said during a Friday webinar.
+“I can’t tell you how many plans we’ve crumpled up and thrown away."

-Connecticut Gov. Ned Lamont said nursing home residents, along with front-line health care workers, will get the first doses.
+Connecticut Gov. Ned Lamont said nursing home residents, along with front-line health care workers, will get the first doses in his state.

 But states also were balancing concerns about the economy and protecting essential workers.